 Back in 1990, Jenny and I with our three young children and nine eager fellow travellers set out for a short term mission trek visiting our sister church which worked in the slums of Chennai (then called Madras).
 Chennai is in the province of Tamil Nadu, and is famous for its curries and very dark-skinned inhabitants.

+For six weeks we shared life with our Indian brothers and sisters in Christ.
+It was there we learnt about the diversity of God’s church in ways we could never have imagined.
+It was a confronting, uncomfortable and challenging time; yet it was nevertheless an encouraging and life-changing experience.
 On Sundays we sat on the floor through 2½ hour long services, with women on the right and men on the left, in humid, sweltering conditions.
 Most of the time we had little or no idea what was going on as men prayed and preached and women sang and wailed.
 We watched as the pastor prayed for Hindus, Muslims, Buddhists and Christians alike and then asked us to join in.

+As leaders, one of our main tasks was to counsel our team as they experienced culture shock, and guide them to a godly and biblical way to understand the gulf of differences that existed between the Indians and us.
+The way they lived their Christian life, their theology and practice of church was something we had never encountered or experienced before.
+We often pined for home, yet we learnt so much during those six weeks and it was sad when we came to leave.
+While their church services seemed so disordered, often leaving us confused and uncomfortable, we could not deny the reality that God was at work amongst them, despite our disquiet and questions.
 As I look back now I think it was the first time I realised that despite what I’d assumed, the opposite of disorder is not order, or certainly not my idea of order.
 When things are uncomfortable, confusing and seemingly out of hand, I look for stability in what I know and what I experience.
 But living in Chennai that was impossible, there was no escape.
 I couldn’t walk away, I couldn’t withdraw.
 After all, I was the leader.

 What God taught me was that peace is the opposite of disorder, not order.
 The apostle Paul says as much in a little verse in 1 Corinthians where he says, “God is not a God of disorder, but of peace” (14:33).
 What a simple but profound statement, written to what was most likely the most dysfunctional church of the New Testament.
 Here was snobbery, sexual promiscuity, over-enthusiastic expression of spirituality, and disorderly times of worship.
 The church was divided and confused, and in the midst of their disarray Paul reminds them of the importance of peace, after all Jesus is the King of Peace (Hebrews 7:2) and the angels announcedat his birth that he would bring “peace on earth.”